Making this Indian curry paste is easy, foolproof and you can get the most delicious curries quickly from the stove to the table, guaranteed.

 - Place all ingredients in the blender and blend into a very smooth paste without any added water.

 - Use or refrigerate/freeze.

-To make a curry with the curry paste
+Make a curry with the curry paste

 - Heat 1 teaspoon oil in a saucepan.
 Add half the curry paste and saute until it becomes a bit darker and very glossy.
 The paste should not taste raw.